Al-Faw: Ottoman period

 Since the lands of Al-Faw were uncultivated, they were classified under the Ottoman land system as state-owned property (Bayt al-Māl).
 The Ottoman governor of Basra had the authority to grant such lands for investment under the iltizām (tax farming) system.
 Under this arrangement, the governor granted the lands of al-Maʿāmir to Rāshid al-Saʿdūn, making the southern areas of al-Maʿāmir subject to his concession.
 When these lands were later transferred from the al-Saʿdūn family to the al-Ṣabāḥ family, they became directly leased by the Ṣabāḥs under Ottoman supervision.

-During the second half of the 19th century, British trade in the Arabian Gulf and Iran expanded considerably, increasing Britain’s strategic interests in the region.
+During the second half of the 19th century, British trade in the Persian Gulf and Iran expanded considerably, increasing Britain’s strategic interests in the region.
 Because Iraq provided the shortest and safest route between British India and Britain, the British sought to strengthen their influence in Al-Faw, viewing it as a strategic location to protect the Shatt al-Arab from foreign control and to closely monitor Ottoman movements in the area.

 The British made significant political and economic efforts to turn Al-Faw into a zone of influence, as its location at the head of a major waterway was crucial for Britain’s imperial trade routes.
 The Shatt al-Arab represented a key link in the shortest route between Britain and its colonies in India.
 The British sought to monitor Ottoman activity and prevent any attempt to strengthen Ottoman control over Al-Faw.

 In response, the Ottoman Empire attempted to consolidate its presence in Al-Faw by constructing a military fortress, intended to monitor British ships visiting regional ports and to defend Ottoman interests against growing British influence.
 Britain, however, viewed this as a direct threat to its influence and lodged a formal protest with the Sublime Porte.
 The British also urged Tsarist Russia, as a mediator of the Treaty of Erzurum, and Iran to object to the construction of fortifications along the Shatt al-Arab.
 Diplomatic correspondence over the issue continued until the end of the 19th century.

 The Ottoman authorities further strengthened their control by establishing a government office and a quarantine station in Al-Faw to monitor incoming ships and collect customs duties.
 Britain opposed these measures, submitting repeated protests.
 When diplomatic notes failed to produce results, the British attempted to open a branch consulate in Al-Faw to stay close to Ottoman activities.
 After the Ottomans rejected the request, Britain stationed a warship off the coast of Al-Faw both to monitor the situation and to signal its power to the Ottoman authorities.

 The city was extensively damaged during the Iraq-Iran war, but in 1989 it was rebuilt in four months to a completely new city plan.